 11.11.2.3 Key derivation with FILS authentication

 The KCK2 shall only be used with key confirmation (see 11.11.2.4).
-The KEK2 shall only be used with the encrypt-and-authenticate (see 11.11.2.5) and decrypt-and-verify (see 11.11.2.6) functions.
+The KEK2 shall only be used with the encrypt-and-authenticate and decrypt-and-verify AEAD functions (see 11.11.2.5).
 Both keys KCK2 and KEK2 are temporary keys shall only be used during the FILS authentication protocol.

 Instruct the editor to modify section 11.11.2.4 as indicated: